How to Make a Pumpkin Centerpiece

 (without cutting your pumpkin)

 This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.
+Click here to read my full disclosure and privacy policy.

 I know…another pumpkin centerpiece, right?
 Pumpkin centerpieces might be all over the internet, but I have only made one once before!
 A white pumpkin of this size spotted on the shelves at Target for just $10 meant it was coming home with me.
+I know it is going to make a beautiful fall centerpiece for my dining room table.

-Instead of giving you measurements, I thought I would just take a photo of this pumpkin with my hand on it.
+Instead of giving you measurements, I thought I would just take a photo of this pumpkin with my hand on the top of the pumpkin.
 It is about 13″ across by 7 ” high.
 Many pumpkin arrangements require you to cut a hole in the pumpkin, be it real or artificial.
-The problem with doing that is you have basically given your faux pumpkin only one possible use.
-With real pumpkins, you only have so long to enjoy it until the pumpkin starts to rot, and is likely to attract fruit flies, even while the flowers stay fresh.

 Using an artificial pumpkin and a couple of pieces of dry floral foam would be the solution for me.
-Use several pieces of waterproof floral tape to secure those pieces of dry floral foam to the top of the pumpkin.
+Use several pieces of waterproof floral tape to secure those pieces of dry floral foam to the top of your pumpkin.

 Make sure you add a little insurance to the ends of the tape with a cross piece as shown above.